 Metallica – Metallica echeveria grow beautiful silver-blue leaves with a sharp point.
 Grow well on their own or in a cluster with other plants.

-Perle von Nurnberg – The leaves on this echeveria are very thick.
-They need full sun and can grow up to two feet wide.
+Echeveria Perle von Nurnberg – The leaves on this echeveria are very thick.
+Echeveria perle von nurnberg need full sun and can grow up to two feet wide.
 Would make a great addition to any garden.

 Painted Echeveria – These uniquely colored echeverias have red stripes in the middle and on the outside of light green leaves.
 The stems can grow up to two feet high with five inch wide rosettes.
 Native to central Mexico.

-Black Prince – Another black echeveria variety.
+Echeveria Black Prince – Another black echeveria variety.
 The black rosettes can grow up to 9 inches across.
-Their salmon-red flowers bloom in fall and winter.
+The salmon-red flowers of the echeveria black prince bloom in fall and winter.

 An echeveria can grow in its own container or with other plants.
 These low maintenance plants are also great to add to rock gardens.

 Echeverias need well-draining soil since they don’t require a lot of water and you don’t want to drown them.
 There are a variety of cactus and succulent planter soil that you can use.